tinrt/PSEG/README.md

       1. Getting Bing search results from the search page link
       2. Getting HTML for each search result from the link
       3. Getting article text from each HTML
-      4. Passing each sentence to Fine Bert and getting label 4.[**Sentiment.ipynb**](Sentiment.ipynb): This script determines each sentence's sentiment and adds it to its dictionary.
+      4. Passing each sentence to Fine Bert and getting the label 4.[**Sentiment.ipynb**](Sentiment.ipynb): This script determines each sentence's sentiment and adds it to its dictionary.
 This Notebook also calculates the percentage of each label and export label_percentages.csv
 5. [**NJ Map.ipynb**](NJ_Map.ipynb) : This Notebook reads [label_percentages.csv](label_percentages.csv) and creates map.html